IfCodingWereNatural/icwn-site/packages/blog/src/content/sst/3-deploying-a-webapp.md

      construct makes more sense for my needs, (this is because `AstroSite` requires you configure astro with SSR enabled).

+---

+## Next Up

-1. Next up, Live Lambda!
+Next up, Live Lambda!